XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Important Notes about Syntax and Semantics

-\paragraph{Views.} For clarity, we always give the syntax of constraints in a rather usual restricted form.
+\paragraph{Generalized Forms of Constraints and Objectives (Views).} For clarity, we always give the syntax of constraints in a rather usual restricted form.
 For example, we shall write \verb!(intVar wspace)*! when a list of integer variables is naturally expected.
-However, most of time, it is possible to replace variables by more general expressions (for example, we could have \verb!add(x,10)! where a variable is expected).
-This is acceptable (the XML schema that we provide for \xt allows such forms) although we employ a more restrictive syntax in this document.
-Views are discussed in Chapter \ref{cha:groups}.
+However, most of time, it is possible to replace variables by more general expressions.
+This is typically the case for the element \xml{list} when it is involved in a constraint (or objective).
+When expressions are given instead of variables, we speak about the {\em generalized} forms of constraints (and objectives); this is related to the concept of (variable) view \cite{ST_viewscp}.
+This is acceptable (the XML schema that we provide for \x3 allows such forms) although we employ a more restrictive syntax in this document.
+Generalized forms of constraints are introduced for the most important cases all along the paper, and discussed in Chapter \ref{cha:groups}.
+The tools, modeling API and parsers, that we develop together with \x3 can deal with (some of) these generalized forms.
+At the time of writing, it concerns the constraints \gb{allDifferent}, \gb{allEqual}, \gb{sum}, \gb{count}, \gb{nValues}, \gb{maximum} and \gb{minimum}, as well as the specialized forms of \gb{minimize} and \gb{maximize}.

 \paragraph{Whitespaces.} The tolerance with respect to whitespaces is the following: \begin{itemize} \item leading and trailing whitespaces for values of XML attributes are not tolerated.
 For example, \verb!id=" x"! is not valid. \item leading and trailing whitespaces for textual contents of XML elements are tolerated, and not required.
 Although, for the sake of simplicity, we prefer writing: \begin{quote} \verb!<list> (intVar wspace)* </list>! \end{quote} instead of the heavier and more precise form: \begin{quote} \verb!<list> [intVar (wspace intVar)*] </list>! \end{quote} it must be clear that no trailing whitespace is actually required. \item numerical conditions must not contain any whitespace.
 For example, \verb!(lt, 10)! is not valid. \item functional expressions must not contain any whitespace.
 For example, \verb!add(x,y )! is not valid. \item whitespaces are tolerated between vectors (tuples) but not within vectors, where a vector (tuple) is a sequence of elements put between brackets with comma as separator.
 For example, \verb!<supports> (1,3)( 2,4) </supports>! is not valid, whereas: \begin{quote}